 Adopt a Balanced, Nutrient-Dense Diet

-Rather than focusing on restrictive diets, I recommend eating whole foods rich in fiber, lean proteins, healthy fats, and plenty of vegetables.
-Research suggests that diets emphasizing plant-based foods and lean proteins support weight maintenance and reduce belly fat (source).
+Forget crash diets.
+I recommend focusing on whole foods loaded with fiber, lean proteins, healthy fats, and lots of veggies.
+Studies back this up—diets rich in plants and lean proteins help keep weight in check and reduce belly fat (source).

-Be mindful of portion sizes and limit added sugars and refined carbs, which can exacerbate fat accumulation.
+Watch your portion sizes and try to cut back on added sugars and refined carbs, since those can make fat stick around.

 Manage Stress and Sleep